 One thing many directors don’t realise is that at the moment of insolvency, a profound shift happens to their role.
-In an instant, the responsibility to shareholders disappears and the primary responsibility is now to your creditors.
+In an instant, the responsibility to shareholders disappears and the primary responsibility is now to creditors.

-It may well be you can rescue the company via a process known as company voluntary arrangement, or administration.
+It may well be you can rescue the limited company via a process known as company voluntary arrangement, or administration.
 If it’s concluded that those things aren’t possible, then the company goes into liquidation.

 This means it is closed down, its assets sold and the money used to pay creditors, and finally is is struck off the register at Companies House.

 This entire process, from the moment of insolvency to the final dissolution of the company is known as ‘going into liquidation.’